Interpreting Swift and NuSTAR Observations of the Low-Luminosity Active Galactic Nucleus NGC 4278 with Radiatively Inefficient Accretion Flows and Implications for Neutrino Emission: Discussions

-A recent work from \cite{chen2026physicaloriginveryhighenergygamma} has demonstrated that the gamma-ray observation from LHAASO (both quiet and active states) can be explained by a jet modeled with an external inverse-Compton (EIC) scenario.
-They argue that the EIC process may be critical to very high-energy gamma-ray production in NGC 4278 and provides a better fit to the observed data than a synchrotron self-Compton (SSC) or leptohadronic models.
-The RIAF emission in this work can serve as target photons for the jet EIC process.
+A recent work from \cite{chen2026physicaloriginveryhighenergygamma} has demonstrated that the gamma-ray observations from LHAASO (both quiet and active states) can be explained by a jet modeled with an external inverse-Compton (EIC) scenario.
+They argue that the EIC process may be critical to very high-energy gamma-ray production in NGC 4278 and provides a better fit to the observed data than a synchrotron self-Compton (SSC) or leptohadronic model.
+The RIAF emission in this work can serve as target photons for the jet EIC process{\production , albeit with a slightly different set of parameters from those reported in Table \ref{tab:RIAF1Z} that results in a higher radio/optical/IR to X-ray flux ratio, as demonstrated in Fig. \ref{fig:sed_sz}}.
 As an alternative model, \cite{yuan2026tevgammarayslowluminosityactive} have explored the possibility of explaining the X-ray and gamma-ray states by leptohadronic radiation from a sub-relativistic wind.
 However, these models cannot be distinguished with current observations.

 In the jet model, the gamma rays are more likely to originate from purely leptonic processes, although leptohadronic processes have also been considered \citep{chen2026physicaloriginveryhighenergygamma}.
 In the wind scenario, however, the gamma rays could have a primarily hadronic origin \citep{yuan2026tevgammarayslowluminosityactive}.
-In either case, the gamma-ray emitting region must be sufficiently far away from the center, $R\gtrsim 30~R_S$, which is consistent with our conclusion.
+In either case, the gamma-ray emitting region must be sufficiently far away from the center, {\revision $R\gtrsim 300~R_S$}, which is consistent with our conclusion.